oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 evaluated starting at the type, i.e. an empty path resolves to the type, and the first segment of a non-empty path MUST be a structural or navigation property of the type, a [type cast](#TypeCast), or a [term cast](#TermCast).

+For annotations hosted by an action, action import, function, function import, parameter, or return type, the first segment of the path MUST be a parameter name or `$ReturnType`.

+For the remaining cases, the path evaluation rules additionally depend on the *mode* ("container", "embedded", or "targeting") in which the hosting happens:
+- An annotation with external targeting whose target path starts with an entity container is hosted in container mode.
+- An annotation with external targeting whose target path starts with another kind of schema child is hosted in targeting mode.
+- An annotation embedded within another annotation or a collection, record or property value of another annotation is hosted in the same mode as that other annotation.
+- An annotation embedded within another kind of model element is hosted in embedded mode.

 For annotations hosted by a structural or navigation property in container mode, the path is evaluated starting at the declared type of the property.
 An